armadillica/flamenco/docs/docs/user_manual/installation.md

 ### Worker installation and configuration

-Make sure you have Python 3.5+ installed on your system.
-Download and unzip the [latest version of the Worker](https://www.flamenco.io/download/) and install it with the  `pip3 install flamenco_worker-xxxx.whl` command.
-We recommend performing this installation command in a [virtual environment](https://docs.python.org/3.5/library/venv.html), so that A) it doesn't require root rights, and B) dependencies can be installed without interaction with the rest of your system.

-Create a `flamenco-worker.cfg` file in a directory where you are going to run the worker command (can be any directory on the system).
+1. Download and unzip the [latest version of the Worker](https://www.flamenco.io/download/) and extract it.
+2. If you're upgrading from a previous installation: copy `flamenco-worker.cfg` and `flamenco-worker.db` to the newly extracted directoy.
+3. Run `./flamenco-worker` (macOS and Linux) or `flamenco-worker.exe` (Windows)

 All configuration keys should be placed in the `[flamenco-worker]` section of the config file.
-At least take a look at:
+Take a look at:

 - `manager_url`: Flamenco Manager URL.
 Leave empty to use UPnP/SSDP to find the Manager on your network automatically.